-Depending on the amount of knowledge to be transferred, a course can contain one learning objective with a set of content/question items as well as multiple.
+Depending on the amount of knowledge to be transferred, a course can contain one or more learning objectives with a set of content/question items.
 The number of learning objectives and content/question items that can be created is unlimited.

-Creation of a course in easygenerator is a four-step process.
-When you create a course in easygenerator the course editor will guide you through the entire process.
+Creating a course in Easygenerator is a five-step process.
+When you create a course in Easygenerator the course editor will guide you through the entire process.
 All changes are automatically saved.
 You can preview your course from any step of the course editor.
-You will be able to see the course just as it would be presented to learners.
+You will be able to see the course just as it would be presented to your learners.

 To create a course:

-Step 1: Under the Courses menu item click New course and choose either to create a new course or create a course from PowerPoint by importing the presentation.
+Under the Courses menu item click New course and choose either to create a new course from scratch or create a course from PowerPoint by importing a presentation.

-A PowerPoint presentation with the .pptx extension can be imported as a course and then managed as a regular course.
-When you import a PowerPoint presentation a new course is created.
+A PowerPoint presentation with the .pptx extension and not larger than 10 MB can be imported and then managed as a regular course.
+When you import a PowerPoint presentation, a new course is created.
 It has the same title as the imported presentation.
 One untitled learning objective is automatically created that contains all slides of the imported presentation.
-Each slide of the PowerPoint presentation is imported into easygenerator as a content item.
+Each slide of the PowerPoint presentation is imported into Easygenerator as a content item.
 By importing the PowerPoint presentation only text with its formatting and images can be imported into easygenerator.
 If a presentation contains any SmartArt elements or charts, they will not be imported.

-Step 2: On the Create step enter the course title and add course introduction.
-When a learner launches the course at first the course introduction page is shown from which a learner can start the course.
+Step 1: Create.
+Enter the course title and add course introduction.
+When a learner launches the course, the course introduction page is shown first.
 The content that can be added to the course introduction page is not limited.
-You can add text, images, embed video and audio.
+You can add text, images, embed video and audio files.

-You can change the order of learning objectives and content/question items within a learning objective simply by dragging and dropping.
-The learning objectives with content/question items are shown to a learner in the order set in the course editor.
+You can change the order of sections and content/question items within a learning objective simply by dragging and dropping them to a new place.
+The sections/learning objectives with content/question items are shown to a learner in the order set in the course editor.

-Step 5: On the Configure step you can set up different course settings, like results tracking, mastery score, course template language.
-Depending on the selected course template the availability of some settings may differ.
+Step 3: Configure.
+On this step you can set up different course settings, like results tracking, language, PDF exporting etc. Depending on the selected course template the availability of some settings may differ.

 When the course is published you can update it anytime and download the updated package.

-On the Results step of the course editor you can see your learners’ results per learning objective and question if results tracking and reporting to easygenerator is enabled.
+Step 5: Results.
+On this step of the course editor you can see your learners’ results per learning objective and question if results tracking and reporting to easygenerator is enabled.

-Easygenerator provides five options on how a course can be published.
+Easygenerator provides a few options on how a course can be published.

 |To your hosting||This option allows publishing to your webserver or cloud storage by downloading a course as the HTML package.|